7 things pharmacists need to know about off-label baclofen use

 Baclofen

-Baclofen is indicated for the relief of spasticity in conditions such as multiple sclerosis and spinal lesions.
+Another treatment option is baclofen, indicated for the relief of spasticity in conditions such as multiple sclerosis and spinal lesions.

 In Therapeutic Guidelines, baclofen is recognised as an off-label treatment for alcohol use disorder, but is not a first-line treatment and should be used under the supervision of a specialist.